-Budgeted cost: £ [insert amount]
+Budgeted cost: £39000

-Activity Evidence that supports this approach Challenge number(s) addressed Mental Health First Aiders Lockdowns have impacted on many pupils and families.
+Activity Evidence that supports this approach Challenge number(s) addressed Mental Health First Aiders £10000 Lockdowns have impacted on many pupils and families.
 Pupil and parent surveys have identified which children need support.
-4 Thrive Thrive approach helps professionals to address any gaps in childhood development that need to be addressed in order to support the child in self-regulation.
-4

-Enrichment activities including forest schools and cycling Physical exercise is good for well-being.
-4,5 and 6 Attendance rewards for classes and pupils Children respond positively to incentives and those who are rewarded set a good example for others to achieve.
-4,5 and 6 Pastoral support for pupils struggling with home issues.
-Partnerships between home and school need to be string to ensure children have the best chance of coping when things are difficult for them.
+4 Thrive £8000 Thrive approach helps professionals to address any gaps in childhood development that need to be addressed in order to support the child in self-regulation.
+4 Enrichment activities including forest schools and cycling £8000 Physical exercise is good for well-being.
+Mini-bus costs to access competitions, forest school and rewards / experiences.
+Transport costs 4 and 5 Attendance rewards for classes and pupils £3000 Children respond positively to incentives and those who are rewarded set a good example for others to achieve.
+3, 4 and 5 Pastoral support for pupils struggling with home issues. £10000 Partnerships between home and school need to be strong to ensure children have the best chance of coping when things are difficult for them.
 Many of our families experience traumas or difficulties which impact on their children.
-4 and 6
+Holiday activities 4 and 5

-Total budgeted cost: £ 205321.25
+Total budgeted cost: £ 225429 allocated